xhon-pelushi/Tic-Tac-Tao/README.md

    ---------
    7 | 8 | 9
    ```
-3. Player X goes first (displayed in red)
+5. Player X goes first (displayed in red)
-4. Player O goes second (displayed in green)
+6. Player O goes second (displayed in green)
-5. First player to get three in a row wins!
+7. First player to get three in a row wins!
+8. View your statistics anytime to track progress
-6. Choose to play again or exit after each game
+9. Choose to play again or exit after each game

 ## Requirements 📋